mircealungu/homepage/content/home/about.md

 4. Personalized Learning

+### Student Projects
-If you are looking for a thesis see my [student projects](https://github.com/mircealungu/student-projects) info on GitHub.
+If you are a student, looking for a thesis see my [student projects](https://github.com/mircealungu/student-projects) info on GitHub.